 This study indicates that the game is suitable for use in learning and is practically used in learning.
 According to expert validation results, games on numeration are considered effective in learning according to learning outcomes and changes in student behavior after they learn with the help of games.
 Games have been proven to teach intellectual skills as well as motor skills [26].
-In learning, games are also able to realize established learning because they take place in a meaningful context [13].
+In learning, games are also able to realize established learning principles and models.
+Games effectively support learning because they take place in a meaningful context [13].
 Games in learning are also associated with the learning environment and can demonstrate students' skills in their learning situations.
 Learning that occurs in a meaningful context is what causes games to positively influence learning.